RKGman/Mobile-Multiplatform-Lib-App-POC/README.md

 # TODO:

+- Create a basic Android app that will use the shared library
-- Use IoC for dependency injection
+- Use IoC for dependency injection (in the library)
 - Determine if there is an HTTP client that will work in both native apps
+- Figure out a (budget friendly) way to develop for iOS / test library integration
+    - Test in a macOS environment